Service update: Single Occupier Discount Review

 The Council Tax charge for occupied properties is based on a principle of 50% charge for the property and 50% charge for occupants living at the address.
 Only persons aged 18 or over are considered for Council Tax purposes.
 If one person occupies a property or one or more persons are disregarded, there may be a reduction in the charge.

-Discounts for unoccupied properties were abolished on the 1st April 2017.
-For more information please click here.
+Discounts for unoccupied properties were abolished on the 1 April 2017.
+Further information is provided on the council tax reductions, empty properties web page.

 Whilst an application for a reduction is being considered your bill should be paid as normal until you receive a new bill.